-If you plan any kinky surprises, ask the groom first if he likes the idea of a stripper.
-If yes, then arrange for some nice entertainment.
+If you plan any surprises, ask the groom first if he likes the idea.
+If yes, then arrange for some tasteful entertainment.
 However, if all he wants is to chill with his friends, stock fine alcohol, plan a bar crawl and activities to suit his liking.

 But be very subtle about it.
 You don’t want to ruin the party surprise by spilling all the details or involving the groom with the planning.
 He already has a wedding to plan.

 Stag parties are an elaborate affair.
 From rounding up on a venue, rolling out invites and planning the activities, there is so much to do.
 The wise course of action is starting early.
 Don’t leave the planning until the last minute.
 Are you going to plan a stag day or stag weekend?
 The sooner you start, the better you’ll have everything planned out.
 You might also be able to find good deals on stag party packages and overseas deals.